danthe1st/danthe1st/README.md

 ---

-I was a student at a secondary technical college for IT until 2021.
+I was a student at a secondary technical college for IT until I graduated in 2021.

 I like to experiment with things like discord bots, dynamic websites and WSL.